Greystone Housing Impact Investors (GHI)

 Kenneth C. Rogozinski, Chief Executive Officer

-Mr. Rogozinski has served as Chief Executive Officer of Greystone Housing Impact Investors LP since February 2021.
-He was the Partnership's Chief Investment Officer starting in September 2019.
-From February 2009 to September 2017, Mr. Rogozinski co-founded Dreadnought Capital Management Corporation, an SEC registered investment advisor, and served as its Co-Chief Executive Officer and Chief Credit Officer.
-At Dreadnought, he focused on direct lending and debt investing in public-private housing and project finance, overseeing more than $1.1 billion in deployed capital.
-Before that, he was an Executive Managing Director of Greystone Capital Advisors LLC from October 2017.
-His prior experience also includes roles as an Executive Director and Co-head of Municipal Structured Products at JP Morgan, Co-head of the Municipal Housing Group at Morgan Stanley, and a Vice President at Greystone, where he was responsible for securitization programs.
+Kenneth C. Rogozinski serves as the Chief Executive Officer of Greystone Housing Impact Investors LP and is an employee of Greystone Manager.
+He was appointed CEO in January 2021 and has a tenure of 5.25 years.
+Before becoming CEO, he served as the Partnership's Chief Investment Officer starting in September 2019.
+Previously, from October 2017, Mr. Rogozinski was an Executive Managing Director of Greystone Capital Advisors LLC, where he oversaw originations, structured debt products, and complex financing solutions for real estate owners and developers.
+From February 2009 to September 2017, he co-founded Dreadnought Capital Management Corporation, an SEC registered investment advisor, and served as its Co-Chief Executive Officer and Chief Credit Officer.
+At Dreadnought, he focused on direct lending and debt investing in public-private housing and project finance, managing over $1.1 billion in deployed capital.
+He holds a Bachelor of Science degree in Finance from Fordham University and a Master of Business Administration degree from the Wharton School of the University of Pennsylvania.

 Jesse A. Coury, Chief Financial Officer

-Mr. Coury was appointed Chief Financial Officer of Greystone Housing Impact Investors LP in February 2020.
-Previously, he served as the Partnership's Corporate Controller from 2017 until 2019.
-Prior to that, Mr. Coury was the Director of Internal Audit for Burlington Capital LLC in 2016 and an Assurance Manager at RSM US LLP from 2009 to 2015.
-He is a Certified Public Accountant (CPA).
+Jesse A. Coury was appointed Chief Financial Officer of the Partnership in February 2020 and is an employee of Greystone Manager.
+Prior to this role, he was the Partnership's Corporate Controller from 2017 to 2019.
+In 2016, Mr. Coury served as the Director of Internal Audit for Burlington Capital LLC.
+He also worked as an Assurance Manager at RSM US LLP from 2009 to 2015.
+Mr. Coury earned his Bachelor of Arts in Accounting and Master of Accountancy degrees from the University of Notre Dame and is a Certified Public Accountant (CPA) licensed in Nebraska.

 Andy Grier, Senior Vice President

-Mr. Grier is a Senior Vice President and an employee of Greystone.
-He held the same position with Burlington Capital LLC from 2005 to 2019.
-His past positions include Vice President of Investment Management at Wells Fargo and Investment Analyst at First National Bank of Omaha.
-Mr. Grier holds a Chartered Financial Analyst (CFA) designation.
+Andy Grier is a Senior Vice President and an employee of Greystone.
+He previously held the same position with Burlington Capital LLC from 2005 to 2019.
+His past experience includes serving as Vice President of Investment Management at Wells Fargo and as an Investment Analyst at First National Bank of Omaha.
+Mr. Grier holds an MBA from the University of Nebraska at Omaha and a Bachelor of Science in Life Sciences and Finance from the University of Nebraska at Lincoln.
+He also holds a Chartered Financial Analyst (CFA) designation.

 Frank Bravo, Managing Director

-Mr. Bravo is a Managing Director and an employee of Greystone.
-He previously served as the Community Lending Officer for First Republic Bank.
-With over 25 years of banking experience, he possesses an in-depth understanding of the Community Reinvestment Act (CRA), multifamily mortgage revenue bonds, and Low-Income Housing Tax Credit programs.
-Mr. Bravo also has over 20 years of experience in community and affordable housing development, economic development, and financing.
-Prior to First Republic Bank, he was the Director of Community Reinvestments for Rabobank, N.A.
+Frank Bravo is a Managing Director and an employee of Greystone.
+He brings over 25 years of banking experience, with a deep understanding of the Community Reinvestment Act (CRA), multifamily mortgage revenue bonds, and Low-Income Housing Tax Credit programs.
+Mr. Bravo previously served as the Community Lending Officer for First Republic Bank.
+He also has more than 20 years of experience in community and affordable housing development, economic development, and financing, and prior to his association with First Republic Bank, he was the Director of Community Reinvestments for Rabobank, N.A.

 AI Analysis | Feedback